jlescarlan11/krawl/docs/planning/tasks/epic-2-auth-profile.md

 - ✅ User registration with email/password
 - ✅ Login with JWT authentication
+- ✅ Frontend login UI with redirect and remember-me
 - 🟡 Profile viewing and editing
 - ⚪ Session management and refresh tokens
 - ⚪ Password reset flow